Wing-summer/WingHexExplorer2/README_en.md

 ## Contributing

+- If you want to participate in the development of this software code, please contact me in the pull request.
+- This project supports donations.
+If you are willing, please go to this repository through WeChat or Alipay.
+If you don't have any of these, you can use Afadian that supports Paypal.
+The price of a bottle of water is enough to increase my enthusiasm for maintaining the project.
+Thank you for your support.
+- If you want to submit code to fix or improve the program, please submit it in the pull request.
+- Any comrades and sponsors who successfully participate in code bug fixes and improve program functions will be reflected in the ReadMe and attached documentation of this repository.
+If you are one of them, I can explain it according to your reasonable wishes.

+\> **Joining us does not mean code maintenance, you can choose one or more of the following to participate**

+- Code maintenance: implement new features or fix bugs, maintain and upgrade the code.
+- Document editing: mainly interface documents and tutorials need to be written and edited, which is very important.
+- Participate in discussions: mainly discuss the future development and direction of this project.
+- Write plug-ins: work together to enhance the functionality of the software.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for getting started with the contribution.

 Make sure that you follow [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) while contributing and engaging in the discussions.